D1533/Cryptography-library/README.md

 The main objective of this project is to study and implement well-known ciphers.

-While most implementations are straightforward and not highly optimized (as specific cryptographic libraries exist for that purpose), they are sufficient for me to achieve a solid understanding of each cipher."
+While most implementations are straightforward and not highly optimized (as specific cryptographic libraries exist for that purpose), they are sufficient for me to achieve a decent understanding of each cipher."

 Current ciphers coded: